-We rely heavily on our parents at LFCS.
-They are the direct connection to their students, so it only makes sense to invest in them through classes that assist them in continuing the school teachings at home.
-We communicate with parents through email, phone calls, newsletters and social media and we collaborate with them by offering volunteer opportunities in the classroom and at school events, as well as through our Parent teacher leadership council.
+We rely heavily on our parents at LFCS as they are the direct connection to their students.
+We communicate with parents through email, phone calls, newsletters and social media and we collaborate with them by offering volunteer opportunities in the classroom and at school events, as well as through our Parent teacher leadership council (PTLC).